 Keep in mind, real leather is a natural material, incredibly porous, and will never be completely waterproof.
-But there are a few ways to protect leather from water, which is the closest you’ll get to being able to waterproof it.
+But there are a few ways to protect leather from water, which is the closest you’ll get to leather waterproofing.
 One option is to use a spray protectant or other commercial waterproofing product designed specifically for leather.
 Another option is beeswax cream.
-Beeswax is a natural waterproofing solution and has been found to be very effective at waterproofing leather.
-Be sure to spot test your leather bag or leather shoes with whatever product you choose, as many will have a darkening effect.
+Beeswax is a natural waterproofing solution and has been found to be very effective at leather waterproofing.
+Be sure to spot test your leather messenger bag, leather shoes, or leather duffle bag with whatever product you choose, as many will have a darkening effect.

 - 1 cup extra virgin olive oil